aleshaleksey/fansys23/08-spell-list.md

 + You automatically know when an entity enters the warded ground, and its entity type.
 + The caster and allies have light cover vs entities of the initially declared type.

 **Limitations**: The spell only acts on entities that are touching the ground or other solid objects connected to it.
-On turns that an entity does not fulfil this condition the spell does not act on it.
+When an entity does not fulfil this condition the spell does not act on it.

-**Upcast**: For every extra MP dice above 2, either, increase the duration by 8 hours, the area by 5ft, or add an extra entity type.
+**Upcast**: For every extra MP die above 2, either, increase the duration by 8 hours, the area by 5ft, or add an extra entity type.

 **Global**: The spell radius is 400ft.
 It lasts for a month.
 For every 2MP above 4, either the duration increases by a month or the radius extends by 100ft.
 An extra entity type is automatically added for every 2MP extra.